neiromaster/postbridge/README.md

 ### Important: First run

-On the first run, `Telethon` will ask you to enter your phone number, a code from Telegram, and possibly your two-factor authentication password directly in the console.
+On the first run, `kurigram` will ask you to enter your phone number, a code from Telegram, and possibly your two-factor authentication password directly in the console.
 After successful authorization, a `user_session.session` file will be created, and subsequent logins will be automatic.